EN | FR

 Laure took up the baroque violin under the guidance of Lucy Russell in 2014 which led to performances of Vivaldi’s Four Seasons and Bach’s Double Concerto with period ensembles at the Harwich and Brandenburg festivals.
 She has also explored baroque to romantic repertoire on period instruments with the Orchestra of the Age of Enlightenment performing throughout the UK and Europe with conductors such as Sir Roger Norrington and Marin Alsop.
 She has also played with Florilegium and the Gabrieli Consort & Players.

-Laure is a part of the Chineke!
-Orchestra and the London Contemporary Orchestra.
-Beyond the traditional classical realm, Laure has performed alongside Gustavo Dudamel and Tyler, The Creator, Ed Sheeran and Stormzy at The Brit Awards, Max Richter, Yussef Dayes and toured in Europe with Sigur Rós.
+Beyond the traditional classical realm, Laure has performed alongside Gustavo Dudamel and Tyler, The Creator, Ed Sheeran and Stormzy at The Brit Awards, Max Richter, Yussef Dayes, Sigur Rós on a Europen tour, and with Florence The Machine at the BBC Proms.
 She has collaborated as an artist with renowned names in the fashion industry such as Claudie Pierlot, Louis Vuitton, Burberry, Vivienne Westwood and Vogue.

 Born in London, Laure began the violin at the age of five at the Royal Academy of Music in London studying with sisters Laura and Eleanor Stanford and continuing at the Junior Department with Yumi Sasaki.
 She joined the Royal College of Music as a Scholar in 2012 studying with Itzhak Rashkovsky, Radu Blidar and Gabrielle Lester.
 She has gained a Bachelor of Music, a Master in Performance and an Artist Diploma all with first class honours.
 She has received guidance from great violinists such as Maxim Vengerov, Pinchas Zukerman, Nicola Benedetti and Isabelle van Keulen.

-Laure would like to thank the Hattori Foundation, Donald Paterson Fund, EMI Music Sound Foundation, Dorothy Croft Trust, John Lewis Partnership, The Countess of Munster Musical Trust, Gandar Dower Fund, Help Musicians UK, The Royal Society of Musicians of Great Britain and Talent Unlimited for their generous support.
+Laure would like to thank the Hattori Foundation, Donald Paterson Fund, EMI Music Sound Foundation, Dorothy Croft Trust, John Lewis Partnership, The Countess of Munster Musical Trust, Gandar Dower Fund, Help Musicians UK, The Royal Society of Musicians of Great Britain, Talent Unlimited, the Florian Leonhard Fellowship programme, and the Beare's International Violin Society for their generous support.